J-Daniel-S/Mutton-chop-WageTrak/README.md

 # Mutton-chop-WageTrak

 This is a Spring MVC application with a React front end intended for mobile that estimates total net pay for hourly employees given a tax rate.
-It requires that you have MongoDB and is not currently set up to use embedded Mongo.

 To run pull this repo and run WageTrak as a Spring Boot application and WageTrakGui as an npm application in your terminal (run npm install first if necessary).
 It does require a local MongoDB to function.